Enjoying the Presence and Hospitality of Jesus and generously sharing it with others.

 Header

 The church is God’s family.
-It’s not a building.
-It’s not a charitable organization.
-It’s not a social club.
-It is people who believe and confess that Jesus Christ is Lord.
+It’s not first a building.
+It’s not primarily a charitable organization.
+And it’s not a social club.
+It is people who believe and confess that Jesus Christ is Lord (Master) and choose to journey together in following Him.
 The church has no greater purpose than to love the Lord our God with all our heart, all our soul, all our strength, and all our mind, and to love our neighbours as ourselves.
-This brings God great pleasure.
+In doing this, we seek to bring God great pleasure.

-Our church expresses its love for God in the following five areas:
+We seek to expresses our love for God in the following five areas:

 • Worship – Celebrating God in our actions and attitudes